 Halfway through my first semester, I had a major illuminating moment.
-In chapel, one of my professors, Dr. John Street from Hebrews 12 which had a profound impact on me.
-After emphasizing that there is no condemnation for those who are in Christ, he explained that the difficulties and hardships in life are used by God as discipline in order to reveal to us the sin in our hearts so that we might share in His holiness.
+In chapel, one of my professors, Dr. John Street, preached a message from Hebrews 12 which I will always remember.
+He underscored the comforting truth that there is no condemnation for those who are in Christ.
+But then he deduced that the difficulties and hardships in a believer’s life are intentionally used by God as discipline—in order to reveal to us the sin in our hearts so that we might share in His holiness.
 He explained that after discipline has done its intended work it brings forth the peaceful fruit of righteousness.
 I began to see my predicament as discipline from the Lord.
-I knew I did not have this peace promised in the passage, but I strongly desired to have it.
-I began to search my heart and try to understand what was going on inside me.
+This promised peace was palpably missing in my life and I strongly desired to have it.
+I began to search my heart and try to diagnose what was going on inside me.
 My paradigm had now shifted.
 I was no longer looking outward at my circumstances for answers, but inward at the beliefs, hopes, and values of my heart.

-After a few days of prayer, soul-searching, and heart-introspection, I came to a sudden realization—all of my fear, anxiety, and regret had to do with my finances.
-Every little bill I had to pay and every glance at my bank account stung and made me feel like I was being wrung out like a wet towel, releasing feelings of fear and anxiety.
+After a few days of prayer, soul-searching, and heart-introspection, I came to a shocking realization—all of my fear, anxiety, and regret had to do with my finances.
+I discovered a pattern: every little bill I had to pay and every glance at my bank account stung like I was being wrung out as a wet towel, releasing feelings of fear and anxiety.
 It became clear that I was not trusting in God, but in my resources, to provide for my family’s needs and fulfill all of my responsibilities.
 I realized that I did not know how to trust God because I had always had plenty of monetary means and comfort.
-I realized that I loved money—not that I desired to be rich or to accumulate a lot of it, but still—I loved the security, comfort, and stability that it brought to my life.
-These are the things I had lost, the things I could no longer feel, the things that my heart desperately desired.
+I realized that I loved money—not that I desired to be rich or to accumulate a lot of it, but still—I loved the security, comfort, hope, and stability that it brought to my life.
+I was looking to finances to give me what only God could provide.

-The rigors of this busy, uncertain life continue to crush me, but I have begun to see them as a golden opportunity.
-The financial burden, the academic pressure, and the sleep deprivation together are like a wine press exposing me to heart issues I was unaware of in my state of comfort back home.
+The rigors of this busy, uncertain life continued to crush me, but I began to see them as blessings rather than curses.
+The financial burden, the academic pressure, and the sleep deprivation together were like a wine press exposing me to heart issues that I was unaware of in my state of comfort back home.
 We cannot begin to repent from and mortify the sins rooted deep down in our hearts until we are made aware of them.

 Praise God for the pressure of trials!
 They are truly for our good.
 Emotions are not a sign of weakness, but of spiritual vitality.
 They show that God is intimately and actively at work in our hearts.
 He is transforming us into the image of his Son.
-It is alarming to think that if I had stayed back home, I would still be unaware of my pride, self-sufficiency, and my idolatry of comfort and ease.
-This trial has turned my head knowledge of God into experiential and practical knowledge.
-My theology is no longer intellectual only, but it has become useful for my life, and I now have a deeper affection, dependence, and desperation for my Savior in my heart and in my daily life.
+It is alarming to think that if I had stayed back home, I could still be unaware of my pride, self-sufficiency, and my idolatry of comfort and ease.
+This trial has turned my head knowledge of God into experiential and practical wisdom.
+My theology is no longer intellectual only, but it has become useful for my life.
+And I now have a deeper affection, dependence, and desperation for my Savior in my heart and in my daily life.

 Those first six months in CA were very difficult to say the least, but I would not give them up for anything.
 They were the most revealing and rewarding of my life.
-Never had I been so in tune with my own heart and never had I been refined so much in such a short period of time.
+Although excruciating, I had never been so in tune with my own heart.
+Although intensely distressing, I had never been refined so much in such a short period of time.
 God had freed me from much fear, anxiety, and frustration, but more importantly, He had freed me from myself.

-Financially, He had freed me from my self-sufficiency—I learned to eagerly seek after His kingdom and not momentary and monetary gain.
+Financially, he had freed me from my self-sufficiency—I learned to eagerly seek after his kingdom and not momentary and monetary gain.
 Relationally, He had freed me from my self-consciousness—I learned not to be enslaved by other people’s opinions of me and to serve them and seek their help rather than simply seek their approval.
 Academically, I had been freed from my self-doubt—I learned that I am capable of more than I give myself credit for.
 Domestically, I had been freed from my self-centeredness—never had I been so engaged at home as a husband and a father.